scossar/bookswithwings/web/app/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 2.1.1 =
+Created Add-On Page in Profile Builder
+Added Email Customizer for Password Reset email
+Now in Userlisting you can display the labels for checkboxes, selects and radios Now in Email Customizer you can show the labels for checkboxes, selects and radios Added "redirect_url" parameter to Register and Edit-profile shortcodes We now check if $wpdb->esc_like() function exists so the plugin works below WordPress 4.0 Added support for Tweenty Fifteen theme to better target inputs Add support for "redirect_url" parameter to Login shortcode (will do the same thing as "redirect" - for consistency)

 = 2.1.0 =
 Added a WYSIWYG extra field
 Updated ReCAPTCHA to the new “Are you a robot?"
 CAPTCHA